LArbys/caffe-tensorflow/README.md

 ## Lineage/Update notes

 This is a fork of [version by philkuz](https://github.com/philkuz/caffe-tensorflow) which is a fork of the original repo by [ethereon](https://github.com/ethereon/caffe-tensorflow).
-* philkuz implemented group Convolution and added pieces for group Deconvolution
+* philkuz implemented the first pieces for group Deconvolution
-* this fork further implements group Deconvolution so that it can run
+* this fork further implements group Deconvolution so that it can convert our group's network

 To do:
 * right now, using hacky way of handling padding.
 Need more robust way to determine 'SAME','VALID','FULL' padding from parameter proto.
 Our need is only for 'SAME' (output=input*stride) so that is only the only padding option currently.
 Our prototxt asks for padding = 1.
 I am worried about that causing some weird offset issue.